Graduate Students

 GSSWSR students who plan to start in the summer session are encouraged to complete their application as soon as possible.

-- Complete the online version of the FAFSA using Bryn Mawr College code #003237.
+- Complete your FAFSA (use Bryn Mawr College code #003237).

-- It is important to note that if an application does not provide consent, the student will be ineligible for federal aid.
+- We strongly encourage providing consent for the Department of Education to receive an individual's FTI direct from the IRS.
+It is important to note that if an application does not provide consent, the student will be ineligible for federal aid.

 - Report social security numbers and full legal names as they appear on your social security card.
 Without them, the U.S. Department of Education cannot process your financial aid results.

-- Complete the GSSWSR Financial Aid Application Form on your financial aid portal
+- Complete the GSSWSR Financial Aid Application Form on your financial aid portal.

 Graduate School of Arts & Sciences